 If an adult discloses to you that a child has had FGM, this is a report of child abuse.
-You should follow local safeguarding processes, which would normally mean referring to the police and/or social services.
+You should follow local safeguarding processes, which would normally mean referring to the police and/or social services, via the involvement of the PSO and Incumbent.
 This is because a crime has been committed and a child has suffered physical (and potentially other) abuse.